microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/localization-accessibility.md

 Do not duplicate the old full-portal-per-language implementation unless explicitly requested.

+## Runtime localization validation

+When adding or validating a language, check more than metadata coverage.
+The active Power Pages template must emit `#ve-bootstrap-data`, language rows, and snippet rows so `src/bootstrap/portalBootstrap.ts` can initialize `window.__VE_LOCALE`, `window.__VE_LANGUAGES`, and `window.__VE_STRINGS`.
+Run `Portal-EDM/scripts/localization/check-strings.ps1` locally, then confirm the same globals in the deployed localized page.

 ## Accessibility standard

 Target WCAG AA.
 Prefer the current Microsoft accessibility bar where it is stricter.